confluentinc/examples/connect-streams-pipeline/README.md

 ### Notes

-This example uses a few SMTs including one to cast the key to an `int64`, along with a [custom LongConverter](src/main/java/io/confluent/examples/connectandstreams/utils/LongConverter.java).
+This example uses a few SMTs including one to cast the key to an `int64`.
+The key needs a `Long` Converter, and until [KAFKA-6913](https://issues.apache.org/jira/browse/KAFKA-6913) is resolved, it has a [custom Long Converter](src/main/java/io/confluent/examples/connectandstreams/utils/LongConverter.java).

 ## Example 3: JDBC source connector with GenericAvro -> Key:String(null) and Value:GenericAvro